Everything You Need to Know About Chatbot Support

 Wherever your brand is on its chatbot customer service journey, the following best practices, adapted from our ebook and G2, can guide your efforts and ensure you’re offering the best possible customer experience:

 - Use human support when needed.
 Chatbots aren’t fool-proof, and often a real person will need to step in to assist customers.
+Chatbot support is often used to get the initial parts of a customer support interaction completed before passing off those customers to a human support operative.
+This will increase efficiency and decrease your customer support lines.

 - Be upfront with your customers when they’re talking to a bot.
 Make sure customers know when they’re chatting with a bot and when they’re chatting with a person.
 You can simply name the bot and the person, or you can mark communications from both with clear icons (a robot for the bot, for example).
+Nothing can be quite as frustrating as when you think you are communicating with a person, only to find out the scope of their capabilities to assist you are limited to a rule-based chatbot.

 - Keep communications from the bot concise and short.
 Two to three sentences are preferred for most situations as quick, efficient communications are one of the main benefits of chatbots.
+People do not want to have lengthy conversations with a chatbot, they simply want to know how to resolve their issues.
+The benefits of a Chabot include being able to be very direct with your solutions.

 Are there other ways to use bots for customer support?